samuraichainsaw/tes_morrowind_alchemy/README.md

 # morrowind_alchemy

 Alchemy simulator written in dart with flutter.

+# todo

+- allow navigation in autocomplete field with arrow keys